bzsol/Tobacco-Shop-SFM/README.md

 # SFM-Project
 This is our first Java project for the Software Development for Computer Science Engineers course in University of Debrecen (Faculty of Informatics).
-Our team contains very brave and enlightened Developers:
+Our team contains very brave and enlightened developers:
--
+- xjozsi
--
+- bzsol
--
+- CseuR
--
+- KBE9
--
+- filepfannikiara

 ![alt text](http://web.unideb.hu/zsolt.berecz/eki.jpg)